Skip to main content

 us-central1https://api.tokenfactory.us-central1.nebius.com

-If your endpoint is deployed in us-central1 or eu-west1, using the respective inference base URL avoids unnecessary global routing and reduces round-trip latency.
+Using the respective inference base URL avoids unnecessary global routing and reduces round-trip latency.

 List templates that can back a dedicated endpoint.